Every parent knows that the teenage phase can be such trying times.

 Oppositional Defiant Disorder

-Oppositional defiant disorder (ODD) is a persistent pattern of behavior characterized by hostility, defiance and disregard especially towards authority figures, which goes beyond the bounds of normal behavior.
+Oppositional defiant disorder (ODD) is a persistent pattern of behavior characterized by hostility, defiant, and disregard especially towards authority figures, which goes beyond the bounds of normal behavior.

 ODD is commonly characterized by: